SCIENTIFIC PEER REVIEW OF THE PROSTATE CANCER RESEARCH

 The Peer Reviewed Prostate Cancer Research Program (PCRP) consumer advocate Tom Hulsey recently participated in the evaluation of research applications submitted to the PCRP sponsored by the Department of Defense.
 Tom Hulsey was nominated for participation in the program by ZERO The End of Prostate Cancer.
 As a consumer reviewer, he was a full voting member, (along with prominent scientists) at meetings to help determine how the $100 million appropriated by Congress for Fiscal Year 2018 will be spent on PCRP research.

 Consumer reviewers are asked to represent the collective view of patients by preparing comments on the impact of the research on issues such as diagnosis, treatment, and quality of life.
-When commenting on serving as a consumer reviewer, Tom said that, “the advocacy work we (ZERO) do and the PCRP peer review go hand in hand.
+When commenting on serving as a consumer reviewer, Tom said, “the advocacy work we (ZERO) do and the PCRP peer review go hand in hand.
 It is vital to protect and grow federal funding in order to ensure researchers have resources to develop new treatments and early detection methods.”

 Scientists applying propose to conduct innovative research focused on the elimination of death from prostate cancer and enhancing the well-being of patients experiencing the impact of prostate cancer.
 The PCRP fills important gaps not addressed by other funding agencies by supporting groundbreaking, high-risk, high-gain research while encouraging out-of-the-box thinking.

 More information about the DOD’s PCRP is available at the

 Tom Hulsey and Dr. Melissa Cunningham, Conversationally Directed Medical Research Programs Project Manager